tnichols217/notes/AIQS 100/Thi Bui - The Best We Could Do.md

 - Bo then hangs out with grandparents - who are very rich
 - drug wars are starting on the streets
 - grandpa lost her opium jars cuz of the fighting, so she returns to grandpa
+- MC goes and finds this house - which was the first house she lived in
 -